Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 Well, God bless you, Rush, and thank you for keeping us informed and keeping us free.

-Uh have you heard that's not I've heard there's I've heard that he's having a meeting with Obama.
+I've heard that he's having a meeting with Obama.

-It's about it's about becoming the 60th vote.
+It's about becoming the 60th vote.

 I know Voinovich is retiring.

-The meeting is about voting for health care?
+The meeting is about voting for health care.

 We know that's what the meeting is.